GideokKim/Bazel-Hands-On/stage04/README.md

 ### Arguments

-1. `name`: The argument to specify the name of your workspace, in this case, "bazel_hands_on_stage04".
+1. `name`: The argument to specify the name of your workspace, in this case, `"bazel_hands_on_stage04"`.

 ## `http_archive()`

-http_archive is a Bazel repository rule used to fetch and extract an archive from a URL.
+`http_archive` is a Bazel repository rule used to fetch and extract an archive from a URL.
 It is often used to manage external dependencies by downloading their source code during the build process.

 ### Arguments